lauraliparulo/java-OCP-11-816-exam/README.md

 some demos to get ready for the second part of the Java Certification, OCP Java 11 Part 2

 ## TODO
+- jdkinternals
+- executorservice invoke all with callable?
+-

 - docs lesen L
 - security  M  D
 - collection partitioning (streams)